m1chtv/michns/README.md

 * Purpose: Allow VPS that cannot watch streaming media to watch (prerequisite: one of the VPS must be able to watch streaming media).

 * Features: The script unlocks `xbox openai spotify`[etc.](https://github.com/m1chtv/michns/blob/master/proxy-domains.txt) by default.
-If you need to add or delete streaming domains, please edit the files `/etc/dnsmasq.d/custom_mich.conf` and `/etc/sniproxy.conf`
+If you need to add or delete domains, please edit the files `/etc/dnsmasq.d/custom_mich.conf` and `/etc/sniproxy.conf`

 * Script supported systems: CentOS6+, Debian8+, Ubuntu16+